 cat 12d1\:14fe >> /etc/usb_modeswitch.conf

 The configuration file should contain the following, each being attributed with the values from your device.
 Those below are from mine.
-If you’re not sure about the content, just check my usb_modeswitch.conf file, right here.
+If you’re not sure about the content, just check my usb_modeswitch.conf file, from the Resources page.

 Creating or generating a configuration file wvdial.
 I had a big issue when i used an example of the wvdial configuration file.
 It simply didn’t work.
 My solution to this was to generate it by issuing the wvdialconf command.
 The default location and name is:

 After generating it, you still have to modify it with your APN settings.
-You can also take a look at my wvdial configuration file, and just modify with your settings.
+You can also take a look at my wvdial configuration file in the Resources page, and just modify with your settings.

 APN name – its usually “internet”